Laccaria

 Laccaria is a genus around 75 species of fungus found in both temperate and tropical regions of the world.
 They are mycorrhizal.
 The type species is Laccaria laccata, commonly known as the deceiver.
 Other notable species include L. bicolor, and the amethyst deceiver (L. amethystina), sometimes incorrectly written as L. amethystea.
 Because some Laccaria species have the ability to grow vegetatively and/or germinate from basidiospores in culture, they are often used as experimental systems for studies of ectomycorrhizal basidiomycetes.
-They have a tetrapolar mating system, meaning that there the mating type is controlled by 2 loci.
+They have a tetrapolar mating system, meaning that the mating type is controlled by two loci.
 Recently, the genome of L. bicolor has been sequenced.

 Description

 Laccaria typically have thick, widely spaced, purple to flesh-colored gills that are adnate to slightly decurrent in attachment.
 The spores are white and ornamented in most species.

-Selected species
+Species

-The following is an incomplete list of Laccaria species reported in the literature:
+The following is an list of Laccaria species reported in the literature: